suika2engine/suika2/doc/tutorial.md

 Let's look at this in more detail:

-[`@menu`](3.-Suika2Script-and-Commands#menu) is the command to show the menu screen.
+`@menu` is the command to show our menu screen.
 It uses two images. `@menu menu.png menu_selected.png` means we use `menu.png` and `menu_selected.png` in the `bg/` folder.
 Compare these images, `menu.png` is an image for when the button isn't being hovered over by the mouse. `menu_selected.png` is an image for when the button is being hovered over by the mouse.

 `START 2 495 314 192` creates a button. `START` is the jump destination label. `2 495 314 192` means creating a button with `314x192` size at position `2, 495`.